wlangera/gcube-bcubed-hack/paper.md

 - **temporal_autocorr**:

-`NA`, `"random_walk"` or a function which generates a trend in abundance over time.
+`NA`, `"random_walk"` or a function which generates a trend in abundance over time, indicating temporal autocorrelation.
 Only used if `time_points > 1`.
 When there are multiple time points and `"random_walk"` is selected, an internal function can be used to create a random walk over time.
 The user is also free to specify its own function that depends on `initial_average_abundance` and `n_time_points`, e.g. a linearly decreasing trend over time.

 - **spatiotemporal_autocorr**: